 - Staffordshire and Stoke on Trent

-Phase 3 of Keyworker service development
+Wave 3 of keyworker service development

-Local areas are being asked to work closely across partner agencies to ensure that the service they develop delivers the Keyworking functions and ensures children, young people and their families get the right support at the right time to achieve the outcomes they need.
+Local areas are being asked to work closely across partner agencies to ensure that the service they develop delivers the keyworking functions and ensures children, young people and their families get the right support at the right time to achieve the outcomes they need.

-The remaining areas are:
+Wave three areas are: